 - One study of children referred for 'fits, faints and funny turns' found that 23% had one of the childhood epilepsies (with 48% of these having a specific epilepsy syndrome).
 Syncope was the most common cause of a non-epileptic event (syncope and reflex anoxic seizures were diagnosed in 42%).
 14% of the children were unclassified and managed without a diagnostic label or treatment.

-- They can occur at any age, but the peak age group is from six months to two years old.
+- They can occur at any age; however, the peak age group is from 6 months to 2 years.